Album Session Players

 Bio:

 Skopelitis later contributed to Jah Wobble's 'Heaven And Earth' album (1995).
-He'd previously played with Wobble – again via the Laswell connection – on his own 'Ekstasis' (1993) & 'Wake Up and Dream' (1998) albums.
+He'd previously played with Wobble – again via the Laswell connection – on his own 'Ekstasis' (1993) and 'Wake Up and Dream' (1998) albums.

 External Links: